morganthomas/winning-arguments/winning-arguments.md

 Do any distinctions in meaning remain for us between "rule" and "law?"
 Let's consider the case of the laws of legal systems of nations, states, municipalities, etc, or "legal laws" as we shall say.
 Are legal laws rules?
 It seems natural to say so.
 By our principles, that means that legal laws are rules that apply in the context of some game or gamelike activity.
 The contexts that the laws of a legal system apply to are all situations in the jurisdiction of the legal system about which laws have been made in the given legal system.

-In what ways are situations to which legal laws apply like games?

-In what ways are situations to which legal laws apply unlike games?
+In what ways are situations to which legal laws apply like games, and in what ways are they unlike games?
+Situations to which legal laws apply are always like games in the respect that in them one is required to follow rules.
+Since laws can be made about anything, situations about which there are legal laws can be arbitrarily non-gamelike.
+Let's ask, then, about the gamelike and non-gamelike characteristics of typical situations about which there are legal laws.

 TODO: What are rules?